A Dying Nation

 A Dying Nation or Dying Peoples (Sterbende Völker) is a 1922 German silent historical drama film directed by Robert Reinert and starring Paul Wegener, Otto Gebühr, and Fritz Kortner.
-It was released in two parts Heimat in Not and Brennendes Meer.
+It was released in two parts: Heimat in Not and Brennendes Meer.

 The film's sets were designed by the art directors Kurt Dürnhöfer and Walter Reimann.
 It was shot at the Bavaria Studios in Munich.
+The film appears to be lost.